How to Enable Secure Authentication in Mobile Applications

 However, there are some apparent disadvantages of fingerprint biometrics considering safe authentication:

 - Lack of accuracy since a fingerprint sensor is prone to false acceptance or false rejection;

-- High chances of biometrics data security breaches and
+- High chances of biometrics data security breaches and examples of fingerprint theft;

 - High costs for maintenance of a fingerprint database;